 My Ladies – Julia Beam Part 1

-The first news article I came across had attention-grabbing quotes, and painted a picture of a woman who deserved to be punished:
+The first news article I came across had attention-grabbing quotes and painted a picture of a woman who deserved to be punished:

 [i]

 The article mentioned that Julia fell in with Melville Walters, a shiftless fellow.
-When he brought her to Glen Gardner, he had claimed that Julia was his wife.
+When he brought her to Glen Gardner, he claimed Julia was his wife.
 The article disputed the marriage since Walters was already married and was not yet divorced.

 As a genealogist, I try not to judge the past by modern standards, but this shocked me.
 Were times so different that an entire town thought it was ok to hurt a young woman in this manner?
-The next article I stumbled upon titled “Those Heroic White Caps,” answered my question.
-The “White Caps,” or “Regulators” had the community’s “moral support”:
+The following article I stumbled upon, “Those Heroic White Caps,” answered my question.
+The “White Caps,” or “Regulators,” had the community’s “moral support”:

 They claimed to have the moral support of the entire neighborhood, and the local Justice of the Peace took no action in the premises.